G-dH/advanced-alttab-window-switcher/README.md

 **Even in the search mode you can use all hotkeys if you press and hold the Shift modifier key**.

-### DND Window Thumbnails
-Window thumbnails are scaled-down window clones that can be used to monitor windows not currently visible on the screen.
-By pressing the `T` hotkey (which you can change) you can create a thumbnail of the selected window which will be placed at bottom right of the current monitor.
-You can create as many clones as you want and place them anywhere on the screen.
-Each thumbnail can be independently resized, you can adjust its opacity and even change its source window.
-When the thumbnail's source window is closed, its thumbnail will be removed too.
-You can remove the lastly created thumbnail using `Ctrl + T` or remove all thumbnails using `Ctrl + Shift + T`.

-    Double click          - activates source window
-    Primary cLick         - toggles scroll wheel function (resize / source) Scroll wheel          - resizes or switches a source window Ctrl + Scroll wheel   - switches source window or resizes Secondary click       - shows full-size window preview and toggles Show preview on hover functionality - hover shows preview / leave hides the preview
-    Shift + Scroll wheel  - changes thumbnail opacity

-    NO LONGER AVAILABLE: Secondary click       - removes the thumbnail NO LONGER AVAILABLE: Middle click          - closes the source window NO LONGER AVAILABLE: Ctrl + Primary button - toggles window preview to app icon

-Known bugs: when the thumbnail is created above VirtualBox virtual machine window, the thumbnail becomes irresponsive.

 ## Changelog
 [CHANGELOG.md](CHANGELOG.md)